aiblocks/docs/guides/get-started/transactions.md

     if payment['to'] != account_id:
         continue

-    # In Stellar’s API, Lumens are referred to as the “native” type.
+    # In AiBlocks’s API, Delos are referred to as the “native” type.
 Other
     # asset types have more detailed information.
     if payment["asset_type"] == "native":
-        asset = "Lumens"
+        asset = "Delos"
     else:
         asset = f"{payment['asset_code']}:{payment['asset_issuer']}"
     print(f"{payment['amount']} {asset} from {payment['from']}")